-Internal Medicine 326, Geriatric Medicine Elective This elective provides an opportunity to diagnose and manage geriatric syndromes in a variety of settings, including inpatient consultation service, outpatient geriatric assessment clinic, and nursing homes.
-Students work up and follow patients and participate in weekly team conferences.
-One student every two or four weeks.
-Codirectors: B.J.
-Wu, G.J.
-Kerins
+IM 326, Geriatric Medicine Elective This elective provides an opportunity to diagnose and manage geriatric syndromes in a variety of settings, including inpatient consultation service, outpatient geriatric assessment clinic, and nursing homes.
+Students work up and

-Internal Medicine 327, Critical Care Elective Senior students participate in critical care medicine activities in the medical intensive care unit (MICU).
+IM 327, Critical Care Elective Senior students participate in critical care medicine activities in the medical intensive care unit (MICU).
 The emphasis is on evaluation and acute management of respiratory failure, shock, and sepsis, and on the use of invasive monitoring.
 The physiological basis of disease and the rationale for therapeutic interventions are also emphasized.
 One student every two or four weeks.
 Director: B.J.
 Wu; H. Knight, R. Elias, A. Uzunpinar, F. Lopez, T. Palvinskaya

-Internal Medicine 361, Internal Medicine Elective for M.D./Ph.D.
+IM 361, Internal Medicine Elective for M.D./Ph.D.
 Students The goal of this elective is to reinforce students' clinical skills following their time away from clinical medicine.
 The emphasis is on history taking, physical examination skills, interpretation of data, morning presentations, medical terminology, patient communication, and coordination of care.
 Students are assigned to a team that consists of one intern, one resident, and one attending physician.
 Students admit their own patients and are responsible, with supervision, for the care of their patients during hospitalization.
 Students present daily on rounds; and history, physical diagnosis, and laboratory interpretation skills are emphasized.
 One student every two or four weeks.
 Director: B.J.
 Wu